TeongTat/Stock-Prediction-Monitoring/README.md

 •	[Tat]([url](https://github.com/TeongTat))<br>

 # Disclaimer
 The views, data, information or code created for this project are solely those individuals involved.
-This is a project developed and created for educational purposes.
+This is a project developed and created for educational purposes. <br>
 This data product is available for private, non-commercial use only.
-Commercial usage are welcomed but the authors and developers are not liable for any losses incurred due to the use of this repository.
+Commercial usage are welcomed but the authors and developers are not liable for any losses incurred due to the use of this repository.<br>
 The data product recreated for commercial usage is strictly prohibited without express consent approval and knowledge from the creators of this project.